Hemolytic-Uremic Syndrome (HUS)

 • Cause in children is typically hemorrhagic colitis resulting from Shiga toxin–producing bacteria.

-• Typical diarrhea-associated hemolytic-uremic syndrome in children usually spontaneously remits with supportive care, although over half of affected children require renal dialysis.
+• Typical diarrhea-associated HUS in children usually spontaneously remits with supportive care, although over half of affected children require renal dialysis and the use of complement inhibition.

 Drugs Mentioned In This Article